frank26080115/ioniq5-stuff/minor-mods/trunk-light/readme.md

 Using a soldering iron and solder, solder a JST-RCY female connector to the metalic parts of the bulb holder.
 Please pay attention to the wire colours, and the polarity (location of the holes, as indicated in the pictures).

 ALTERNATIVE: Put a T-tap wire splice on the white and orange wire.
-The white wire is positive, the orange wire is negative. (note: I do not prefer this alternative method because, if I make a mistake, it's much easier to replace the bulb holder than it is to replace an entire wire harness)
+The white wire is positive, the orange wire is negative.

+WARNING: Please disconnect the car's 12V battery if you are using wire splices.

 NOTE: from the car, white wire is positive, orange wire is negative